LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/Resources/about-xcframeworks.md

 The only requirement is that you will need to update to Cocoapods version 1.9.0 or above.

-### Why move to an XCFramework, instead of the FAT Framework?
+### Why move to XCFrameworks instead of the FAT Frameworks?

-The FAT Framework had a limitation, where in the moment a new Swift version was released (usually through a new Xcode version), the SDK was obsolete and couldn’t be consumed with the new Xcode, this was because FAT Frameworks are tied to the compile Swift version.
+The FAT Framework had a limitation, when a new Swift version was released (usually through a new Xcode version), the SDK was obsolete and couldn’t be consumed with the new Xcode, this was because FAT Frameworks are tied to the compile Swift version.

 ### What are the benefits of XCFramework?